Skip to main content

 한우 (Hanwoo) - Korean BBQ

-Premium Korean beef (hanwoo) grilled at the table, showcasing marbled cuts like galbi (short ribs), bulgogi (marinated beef), and chadolbaegi (thinly sliced brisket).
-Hanwoo cattle are a national treasure, prized for exceptional marbling rivaling Japanese wagyu.
-Graded 1++ to 3, with 1++ representing supreme quality.
-The communal grilling experience, accompanied by countless banchan, lettuce wraps, and soju, defines Korean dining culture.
+Top-grade Korean beef (hanwoo) grilled at the table, in marbled cuts like galbi (short ribs), bulgogi (marinated beef), and chadolbaegi (thin-sliced brisket).
+Koreans treat hanwoo cattle as a national asset, and the marbling holds its own against Japanese wagyu.
+The grading runs from 1++ down to 3, with 1++ at the top.
+Grilling together over countless banchan, lettuce wraps, and soju is about as Korean as a meal gets.

 짜장면 (Jjajangmyeon) - Black Bean Noodles